 CLOTHES FOR HIM (not pictured above)

-- Light Hoodie – Jacob has the men’s version of mine, and we are both loving them.
+- Light Hoodie – Jacob has my men’s version, and we both love them.

 - Chukka Boots – TOMS Dark Earth Herringbone Leather Chukka Boots